aicenter/Ridesharing_DARP_instances/README.md

 - `dropped_requests` - list of requests that were dropped in this solution.
 - `plans` - list of vehicle plans; each plan contains a list of actions determining which requests are served by the given vehicle and in which order.
 The actions are "pickup" and "drop_off".

-All locations in the solution file are node ids from the road network.
-The node ids are the same as in the `🖺 nodes.csv` file in the instance folder.
+All locations in the solution file are node IDs from the road network.
+The node IDs are the same as in the `🖺 nodes.csv` file in the instance folder.
 All times are in seconds from the start of the day.

-A complete description of the solution format is given by the [json schema](solution_schema.json) in this repository.
+A complete description of the solution format is given by the [JSON schema](solution_schema.json) in this repository.

 ### Solution meta-data
 There are two files with meta-data for the solution, `🖺 config.yaml` and `🖺 config.yaml-performance.json`

-`🖺 config.yaml` file contains the experiment configuration, such as the relative path to the instance, method specific configuration and so on.
+`🖺 config.yaml` file contains the experiment configuration, such as the relative path to the instance, method-specific configuration and so on.

 `🖺 config.yaml-performance.json` file contains logged information on the run of the solver.
-The json has the following fields
+The JSON has the following fields
 - `total_time` - total time of the solver run in seconds
 - `peak_memory_KiB` - peak memory usage of the solver in KiB
 - `solver_stats`- solver-specific statistics, if available.
 For example, for the VGA method, `group_generation_time` and `vehicle_assignment_time` are logged separately.